A Robot Web for Distributed Many-Device Localisation

 Joining Robot Web

-Robot Web is extremely dynamic and allows any-time addition of new robots.
-The robots have no prior information about their initial poses.
+Robot Web is extremely dynamic and allows for the addition of new robots at any time.
+The robots have no prior information about their initial poses but are still able to accurately localise.

-Robot Web can handle extreme outliers.
+Robot Web can handle extreme outliers using robust factors.
 Here, 30% of the sensor measurements are garbage.
 Robots automatically reject the garbage measurements (blue lines) and downweights them in the optimisation.
-Even under this challenging situation, robots are able to localise well.

 With landmarks